-For this Instructables I’ll be making 2 floating shelves.
-Affordable, stylish and easy to make.
-These shelves can improve any space.
-Either a bathroom, living room, kids room etc. The best part about it is that each shelf can be made for only $7.
+For this Instructable, I’ll be making two floating shelves.
+Affordable, stylish and easy to make!
+These shelves can improve any space -- either a bathroom, living room, kid's room, etc. The best part about it is that each shelf can be made for only $7.

 - Hand saw

 I'll be using one 8-foot piece of lumber for each shelf.
 Cut the large pieces first using a handsaw, or a power tool if you prefer.

 Step 2: Putting the Pieces Together

 For this project I'll be making two shelves.
 After all the pieces are cut you should end up with four pieces of lumber measuring at 32 inches, and four pieces of lumber measuring at 6 inches.